 Even while bifocals have advanced significantly, they still feature a similar visible line as earlier models.
 A D-shaped or circular part in the lower half of the bifocals represents the separate lens for close vision when you focus on a set of bifocal lenses.
 The top part is used for looking far away.

 Bifocals only have two fields of vision: near and far, due to the two separate components of the lens.
 They do not cover the midway distance.
 This issue can be resolved using trifocal lenses.
-Their composition consists of three distinct lenses: one for close-up vision, one for distant vision, and one center for intermediate vision.
+Their composition consists of three distinct lenses: one for close-up vision, one for distant vision, and one centre for intermediate vision.
 However, trifocals will show two distinct lines where the lenses join.

 Progressive lenses